1Password/connect/README.md

 ### Create Server and Access Token

-You can use the 1Password command-line tool to set up a 1Password Connect server and issue tokens for it.
+You can use the [1Password command-line tool](https://1password.com/downloads/command-line/) to set up a 1Password Connect server and issue tokens for it.

-Set up a 1Password Connect server:
+First, set up a 1Password Connect server:

 ```sh
 op create connect server <name> --vaults <vault>[,<vault>]
 ```

 You'll get a `1password-credentials.json` file that you'll use to deploy the Connect server.

 Issue a token:

 ```sh